-Bronte managed and ran the Lions Quest office for several years until it became a project of ALDAF.
-Bronte has been a member of the ALDAF Board since 1997.
+Bronte managed and ran the Lions Quest office for several years until it became a project of ALWF.
+Bronte has been a member of the ALWF Board since 1997.
 Bronte has also been involved with Drug Action Team (in the Northern Suburbs conducted by SA Police) for over 20 years and Drug Education Network for several years in SA.

 PDG Carmel Goldworthy

 Lions Quest Director

 Lion Carmel became involved with Lions Quest in April 2010 when she was appointed as the Secretary of the Australian Lions Quest Youth Institute Ltd. and this later became a Project of ALDAF.

 Carmel has served on committees in District 201Q3 at club and District level and is very supportive of all the Youth Projects in Lions.

 Carmel has also been involved in the Community Youth Justice programme in her home city of Toowoomba